jputrino/f5-openstack-lbaasv2/docs/includes/topic_configure-the-agent.rst

         #
         #

-.. topic:: L3 Segmentation Mode Settings
+.. topic:: Global Routed Mode Settings

     .. code-block:: text

-        # Global Routing Mode - No L2 or L3 Segmentation on BIG-IP®
+        # Global Routed Mode - No L2 or L3 Segmentation on BIG-IP®
         #
         # This setting will cause the agent to assume that all VIPs
         # and pool members will be reachable via global device